How to help your child stand out

 If there’s something that really interests them, why not take a course?
 Choosing to study outside of the school curriculum, and taking assessments/exams to prove knowledge, is very impressive.
 It shows initiative, commitment, and an ability to follow through – all desirable qualities whether the next stage is further education or finding a job.

 This doesn’t have to require massive commitment; some courses and modules are very short – others are longer.
 What’s on offer is vast, and lots of the courses are free during lockdown.
 This sort of activity will stand your child in good stead when asked by potential universities or employers how they used their extra time during lockdown.

 With over 2,400 courses and 10 million learners, there really is something for everyone!
-You can learn by watching videos, listening to audio and reading articles.
-We particularly love the option to chat, follow and discuss ideas with other learners - a really great way to learn and consolidate information.
-Methods of assessment include quizzes, tests and assignments, although you will need to 'upgrade' and meet the course requirements for a certificate.
+They can learn by watching videos, listening to audio and reading articles.
+Methods of assessment include quizzes, tests and assignments, although they will need to ‘upgrade’ and meet the course requirements for a certificate.

 Established in 1636, Harvard is the oldest University in the United States.
 It offers a range of free online courses in a variety of subjects.
-Once you finish a course, there is an option to receive a verified certificate for a small fee.
+Once finished, there is an option to receive a verified course certificate for a fee.

 With over 2,900 courses on offer, MOOC offer an impressive range of free online courses available for anyone to enrol.

 Reading is a brilliant opportunity for your child to find out more about their curriculum subjects, favourite areas of interest, idols, topics they enjoy that are not covered at school and pretty much anything else on the planet – including fiction.
 If your child isn’t a great reader (either of hardcopy books or online) no matter – they can listen to audio books instead.